National Monument (Malaysia): National Monument

 The Tugu Negara was completed and officially opened on 8 February 1966, by Ismail Nasiruddin of Terengganu, then Yang di-Pertuan Agong.
 It was proclaimed a memorial park dedicated to the 11,000 people who died during the 12-year Malayan Emergency (1948–1960).
 Thereafter, a wreath-laying ceremony takes place at the monument every 31 July on Warriors Day.
 De Weldon was later conferred with the title Tan Sri, the Malaysian equivalent of a high-ranking knighthood.

-On 27 August 1975, the monument suffered extensive damage due to an explosion set off by a communist guerrilla.
-It has since been restored to its original state by a four-person team led by Australian sculptor and Universiti Teknologi MARA lecturer, Christopher Carney.
+On 26 August 1975, the monument suffered extensive damage due to an explosion set off by the communist guerrilla, Malayan Communist Party.
+It has since been restored to its original state by a four-person team led by Australian sculptor and Universiti Teknologi MARA lecturer Christopher Carney.
 The renovated statues were reunveiled on 11 May 1977.
 A fence was then erected and the complex was declared a protected area between sunset and dawn.
 Every day at dawn, a soldier raises the national flag and lowers it at dusk.

 Although Warriors' Day commemoration services are no longer officially held at the National Monument, Remembrance Day ceremonies continue to take place there.
 Pictured is Remembrance Sunday at the National Monument's cenotaph on 13 November 2011.

-In 2010, Religious Affairs Minister in the Prime Minister's Department Jamil Khir Baharom has stated the Warriors' Day commemoration service would be held elsewhere after Malaysia's National Fatwa Council guidelines declared the statues "un-Islamic" and potentially idolatrous.
+In 2010, Religious Affairs Minister in the Prime Minister's Department Jamil Khir Baharom stated that the Warriors' Day commemoration service would be held elsewhere after Malaysia's National Fatwa Council guidelines declared the statues "un-Islamic" and potentially idolatrous.
 Defence Minister Zahid Hamidi added that a new "Warrior's Square" would be built in the country's administrative capital Putrajaya.
 When asked why the decision was made only after almost four decades of celebrating Warriors' Day at the present site, Jamil evaded comment, saying "Alhamdulillah, we are serious in solving this issue".
 A similar sentiment would later be echoed in September 2016 by Harussani Zakaria, a Perak-based mufti, who declared that the construction of the monument had been a "big sin" and "idolatrous", because building monuments in the shape of humans was haram in Islam.